Somerset Collection: Shops and restaurants

 The third level of the Somerset Collection North features a food court called The Peacock Cafes, featuring 10 restaurants and seating for 650 customers.

-Services

-Somerset provides valet parking and a full-service concierge staff.
-The concierge service includes a variety of services such as gift wrapping, stroller and wheelchair rental.
-Wi-Fi access is available in the Peacock Cafe, in addition to Wi-Fi access inside the Macy's and other stores.

 Special events

 Special events are hosted at Somerset Collection year-round.
 The layout includes stages for the performing arts.
 The special events include yoga classes, special savings, Santa visits during the Christmas season, fashion shows, and other events sponsored by the Collection and individual stores.

 In 2011, the Forbes Company debuted a group of pop-up mini-shops called Somerset Collection CityLoft in Downtown Detroit, specifically at the Lower Woodward Avenue Historic District, which had been a major Detroit shopping district.
 Various stores from Somerset have opened pop up shops on Merchant's Row in the 1200 to 1400 block of Woodward Avenue, generally open the last Thursday to Saturday of the month from June through August, and occasionally September.
 In 2012 this concept was extended to the Christmas season, with CityLoft Holiday "Yappy" Hour.